 What is Menopause?

-Menopause is when a woman stops having periods and is no longer able to get pregnant naturally.¹ It is diagnosed after you have gone 12 months without a menstrual period.² When a woman reaches the age of 45 to 55, her ovaries produce less oestrogen and progesterone, which will affect the monthly thickening, sloughing and discharge of the endometrium.
+Menopause is when a woman stops having periods and can no longer get pregnant naturally.¹ It is diagnosed after you have gone 12 months without a menstrual period.² When a woman reaches the age of 45 to 55, her ovaries produce less oestrogen and progesterone, which will affect the monthly thickening, sloughing and discharge of the endometrium.
 Menstruation will become irregular in timing and account.³

 Men experience menopause too.
 To know more about “male menopause”, read here.